ClusterHQ/flocker/docs/indepth/installation.rst

 Flocker requires recent versions of ZFS and Docker.

-.. task:: install_requirements_ubuntu
+.. .. task:: install_requirements_ubuntu

 .. prompt:: bash [root@node]#

    add-apt-repository -y ppa:zfs-native/stable
    add-apt-repository -y ppa:james-page/docker

+   apt-get update
    # XXX This brings up a prompt about upgrading grub,
    # somehow work around that, see
    # http://askubuntu.com/questions/187337/unattended-grub-configuration-after-kernel-upgrade
-   apt-get update
    apt-get -y upgrade
    apt-get -y install spl-dkms
    apt-get -y install zfs-dkms zfsutils docker.io
-   # XXX do we have to sync?
-   # XXX do we have to shutdown?
-   sync
-   shutdown -r now

 Now install the ``clusterhq-flocker-node`` package.

 ..
 This is a stopgap - there will be a proper repository on S3 to apt-get install from.
 When this is the case then I think some dependencies won't need to be installed separately to clusterhq-flocker-node
    XXX Replace this in FLOC-1065

-.. task:: install_flocker_ubuntu
+.. .. task:: install_flocker_ubuntu

 .. prompt:: bash [root@node]#